Drug & Alcohol Rehab, Detox & Treatment Resources

 Substance use disorder is a serious issue in the New York area.
 Both illegal substances and legal substances are a real problem.
 For example, in the New York City area, there were more drug-related ER visits for cocaine than for any other substance, and these also increased by 36 percent between 2004 and 2011.

 For those seeking information on drug addiction treatment in Garden City, New York, there is a plethora of options that are available.
 You may feel lost, hopeless and alone.
 We understand why you are feeling that way, but help is available.

-Finding Help in Garden City
+Finding Help & Recovery in Garden City, NY

 The first thing you need to do when you are looking for addiction treatment in Garden City, New York, is to gain an understanding of the different kinds of treatment programs that are open to you.
 In the majority of treatment facilities, both outpatient and inpatient treatment programs are available.
 Each treatment program is ideal for different types of patients.
 Learning about the different treatment programs that you may enroll in will equip you with a better understanding of the ideal program for you.